 Marathon Training on 3 Days a Week

 Simple Secrets of Lifetime Running (Celebrating My 50th Consecutive Manchester Race on Thanksgiving Day)

-Here's my story, rather long at this point, as I'm inching up on my 73rd birthday (August, 2019).
+My Story: Here's my story, rather long at this point, as I've crossed over my 73rd birthday (August, 2019).

 I was born at the University of Virginia hospital on August 19, 1946, the same day President Bill Clinton was born in Hope, Arkansas.
 That makes me an uber-boomer, and not much more.